polkadot-js/docs/docs/substrate/errors.md

 - **interface**: `api.errors.contracts.ReentranceDenied.is`
 - **summary**:    A call tried to invoke a contract that is flagged as non-reentrant.

-### RentNotPaid
-- **interface**: `api.errors.contracts.RentNotPaid.is`
-- **summary**:    The called contract does not have enough balance to pay for its storage.

-   The contract ran out of balance and is therefore eligible for eviction into a  tombstone.
-Anyone can evict the contract by submitting a `claim_surcharge`  extrinsic.
-Alternatively, a plain balance transfer can be used in order to  increase the contracts funds so that it can be called again.

 ### StorageExhausted
 - **interface**: `api.errors.contracts.StorageExhausted.is`
 - **summary**:    A storage modification exhausted the 32bit type that holds the storage size.